top of page

 What kind of books do I write?

 I write in two styles.
-For psychological thrillers, check out When You Disappeared, The Good Samaritan, Her Last Move, What Lies Between Us and Keep It In The Family.
-For speculative fiction, try The One, The Passengers, The Minders and The Marriage Act (out in January 2023).
+For psychological thrillers, check out When You Disappeared, The Good Samaritan, Her Last Move, The Vacation, What Lies Between Us, Keep It In The Family and The Stranger In Her House.
+For speculative fiction, try The One, The Passengers, The Minders, The Marriage Act and The Family Experiment.

 Do my books need to be read in order?